Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Provisionally recommended for people looking for a low-cost, short-duration seating solution.

-This chair is functionally the equivalent of the little lime green mesh chair we reviewed earlier in this document, except that it’s offered in a more subdued color and is of a more conventional design, which makes it better for casual sitting, where the lime green chair is exclusively a work chair.
+This chair is functionally the equivalent of the little lime green mesh chair we reviewed earlier in this document, except that it’s offered in a more subdued color and has a more conventional design.
+This makes it better for casual sitting, while the lime green chair is exclusively a work chair.

 It isn’t blessed with an abundance of padding, so it’s not great for long-duration sitting, but it’s great for people who need a chair to do short bursts of work and then are back on their feet to do something else.

 The only ergonomic feature it offers is decent but not exceptional lumbar support.
-Still, on the other hand, they’re practically giving the chair away, so if you’re looking for a bargain-priced chair, you won’t be spending a ton of time in every day; this is a good, inexpensive option.
+Still, they’re practically giving the chair away, so if you’re looking for a bargain-priced chair, you won’t be spending a ton of time in it every day; this is a good, inexpensive option.

 Like the lime green task chair, we provisionally recommend this model.

 Note: This chair has an impressive 4.8” height adjustment range.
-Why the company couldn’t use this gas lift on every model they make, we don’t know.
+We don’t know why the company couldn’t use this gas lift on every model they make.
 Given this model’s height adjustment range, you could probably use it as a stand-in drafting chair in a pinch, which increases its versatility.

 Pros and Cons (Our Viva Office Wish List)

-As you can see, on balance, Viva makes pretty good products.
+As you can see, Viva makes pretty good products overall.
 Sure, they’ve had some mishaps, but that’s true of any company, and some of their designs verge on greatness.

-The one thing that sets them apart in our mind, though, is the fact that they sell spare parts for their chairs, which we mentioned toward the beginning.
-We love the concept, and from what we can tell, the company has plans for building on it in the future.
+The one thing that sets them apart, though, is the fact that they sell spare parts for their chairs, which we mentioned toward the beginning.
+We love the concept, and from what we can tell, the company plans to build on it in the future.

-We think that’s a fabulous idea, and this is what we’d like to see from the company in the future (this list will, by the way, address the various “cons” we see in the company’s furniture designs).
+We think that’s a fabulous idea, and this is what we’d like to see from the company in the future (this list will address the various “cons” we see in the company’s furniture designs).
 Here goes:

-If the company did these things, then it would be possible to mix and match components and buy your dream chair in pieces.
+If the company did these things, mixing and matching components and buying your dream chair in pieces would be possible.
 You’ve got to put it together when it arrives at your doorstep anyway, so why not?

-Most small brands are destined to stay small, but there are a few that show real long-term potential.
+Most small brands are destined to stay small, but a few show real long-term potential.
 We feel that Viva Office is one of those.

-We obviously don’t have a window into the inner workings of the company, so we can’t speak to their long-term plans, but if they implement anything close to what we’ve outlined above, they’re destined to be a big name in office furniture and could carve out a fabulous niche for themselves.
-We’re excited to see what they have in store for us going forward.
+We obviously don’t have a window into the company’s inner workings, so we can’t speak to its long-term plans, but if it implements anything close to what we’ve outlined above, it’s destined to be a big name in office furniture and could carve out a fabulous niche for itself.
+We’re excited to see what it has in store for us going forward.

 Viva Office Chairs Review Conclusion

-As you have seen, Viva Office has a little something for everyone.
-You can find everything from bargain-priced, no-frills office chairs to robust, deluxe models that are surprisingly feature-rich.
+As you can see, Viva Office has a little something for everyone.
+You can find everything from bargain-priced, no-frills office chairs to robust, surprisingly feature-rich, deluxe models.
 As a brand, we regard Viva Office furniture as being consistently good (a few inevitably missteps notwithstanding), but falling short of true greatness.

 We provisionally recommend the Viva Office chairs as a whole, but note that the following chairs are the company’s stand-out designs: